Nikhilbhamare11/Veracity-Terminal/README.md

 Java Full Stack Developer

-Aspiring Java Full Stack Developer passionate about building scalable applications and Machine Learning solutions.
+Aspiring Java Full Stack Developer passionate about building modern web applications and learning new technologies.

 Thank you for visiting this repository.
 If you have any feedback, suggestions, or questions, feel free to reach out or create an issue.